newrelic/entity-definitions/docs/README.md

   # ...
 ```

-The easiest way to create an overview is to [build a New Relic One dashboard](https://docs.newrelic.com/docs/query-your-data/explore-query-data/dashboards/introduction-dashboards/).
-Once the dashboard looks like your desired entity overview, [export it as json](https://docs.newrelic.com/docs/query-your-data/explore-query-data/dashboards/dashboards-charts-import-export-data/#dashboards), and copy the content to the `dashboard.json` file.
+The easiest way to create a summary is to [build a New Relic One dashboard](https://docs.newrelic.com/docs/query-your-data/explore-query-data/dashboards/introduction-dashboards/).
+Once the dashboard looks like your desired entity summary, [export it as json](https://docs.newrelic.com/docs/query-your-data/explore-query-data/dashboards/dashboards-charts-import-export-data/#dashboards), and copy the content to the `dashboard.json` file.

 <details>
   <summary>Different sources of data</summary>